svikashk/docs/guide/get-started.md

 1. TOC
 {:toc}

-Already created and organized your project?
-[Collaborate]({{ site.url }}{% link guide/collaborating-team-members.md %}) and [add a Board]({{ site.url }}{% link guide/creating-your-first-project.md %}) for every team involved in your project.

 ---

-## Create a Project
+## Create Feature to plan and track progress

-A project is where group of members come together to achieve a common goal.
-Projects in Zepel can represent teams such as Engineering and Data Science.
+A Feature is a collection of users stories, tasks, subtasks, bugs, and enhancements.
+A project can have multiple features, so you can track everything that's happening in your project.

 [IMG]

-But if you prefer to have projects named after features your company is working on, Zepel will work just fine.
+And if you have miscellaneous work that are not part of a Feature, you can add them to your project's List.

 ---

-## Add Lists inside a Project

-Projects in Zepel can have multiple Lists.
-That way, if you have your project named after specific teams, each list of tasks can represent the feature your team is working on.

-[IMG]

-And if your project is named after a feature, each list can represent specific teams involved in your feature, so you can see what's happening in every team in your project.

-[IMG]

----

 ## Create Items

-Items and its types - Stories, Enhancements, Bugs, Tasks, and Subtasks are at the core of Zepel.
+Items and its types - Stories, Enhancements, Bugs, Tasks, and Subtasks - are at the core of Zepel.
 You can delegate, set deadlines, and track statuses of your work.

-Once you've created a List inside your project, start adding related work items into your list, so you can keep your team aligned on same page.
+Once you've created a Feature inside your project, start adding items, so you can keep your team on same page.

-- When your List is empty, you can choose to create a Section or a Task.
 - To change an item's type, right click on the item and select which type you would like to change to.
 - Hit __[ Tab ]__ to turn any item into a Subtask.